heimdallrj/wordpress-cli/!dea.md

 * WordPress Table Prefix
 * Primary Template name

-for create configuration file named as `config.json`
+for create the configuration file named as `config.json`

 In the process of configuring, it'll create the database and install latest WordPress version along with empty theme canvas accoring to the given settings in `config.json`.